gemc/docs/webPage/source/index.rst

 	:width: 70%
 	:align: center

-Any change in the setup is reflected in the databses and can be tested immediately, anywhere, by all gemc users w/o having to re-compile code.
-In fact, the same gemc executable is used for several  experiments.
+Any change in the setup is reflected in real time in the databases and can be tested immediately, anywhere, by all users w/o having to re-compile code.

 Open source
 ===========
 Please visit the contributing page for information on how to contribute to gemc.

 If you have any bug/code optimization to report, new ideas, features request, please head over github to open an issue.